liperm/ytDownloader/README.md

 # Usage Instructions

+First of all you gonna need to run `pip install -r requirements.txt` to download the depndencies.

+After that, create a `.env` file with a `FILE_DESTINATION` variable.
+This is going to be the path of your final file (or just put the path directaly in the `FILE_DESTINATION` variable in the code).

 Just run the file with your regular `python3` command, give the YouTube video/playlist URL, choose if you want it in mp4 or mp3 and that's it :).
-You can change the path of your final file changing the value of `PATH` variable.